 Q. Can waitlisted students visit during a spring program?

 A. We understand the importance of and would welcome your visit if you feel it will help you to determine your interest in remaining active on Dickinson’s waitlist.
-Our visit options page outlines options for information sessions, tours and day visits.
+Our visit page outlines options for information sessions, tours and day visits.